tuupola/slim-jwt-auth/README.md

 ## Usage

 Configuration options are passed as an array.
 The only mandatory parameter is `secret` which is used for verifying then token signature.
 For simplicity's sake examples show `secret` hardcoded in code.
 In real life you should store it somewhere else.
 Good option is environment variable.
 You can use [dotenv](https://github.com/vlucas/phpdotenv) or something similar for development.
+Examples assume you are using Slim Framework.

 ``` php
 $app = new \Slim\App();